abubinfahd/Number-GuessingGame/README.md

 # Number-GuessingGame
-Guess a number 1 to 10 abd you have three chances
+Guess a number 1 to 10 and you have three chances